SimpleXtra/Clustered-Face-Identifier/app/README.md

 7. Click "Identify People" to show the images and amount of unique faces in the uploaded video.

 ## Notes
-- An internet connection is required to use the app.
 - The app may take a longer time to show the results.